-Before the Streetlights is a pop/rock band based in Louisville, KY as well as Indiana University's campus in Bloomington, IN.
+Before the Streetlights is an Alternative Rock band based in Louisville, KY.
 Twin brothers, Josh (vocals, bass) & Tyler (vocals, guitar) Courtney recruited Tyler Pritchett on guitar & Zach Schindler on drums and started playing shows while still in high school.
-The band began in their garage in 2011 and took influences from what they all grew up listening to: Fall Out Boy, All Time Low, and blink-182.
-The band spent their formative years crafting songs, playing shows, and cultivating a local fanbase.
+The band began in their garage in 2013 and spent their formative years crafting songs, playing shows, and cultivating a local fanbase.

 The band released their first EP, Highways, which was produced by Austin Bello of Forever The Sickest Kids on July 14, 2014.
 After playing shows locally, the band took their show on the road and played in nearby states to crowds in Indiana, Kentucky, Illinois, and Ohio.

 Before the Streetlights traveled to Los Angeles in the summer of 2015 and recorded a five-song EP, 'Westward', with producer Mike Hart.
-The EP was mastered by Tyler Smyth of Dangerkids and was released via Antique Records on December 11, 2015.
-Since parting ways with the boutique label, the band has seen success by a constant show schedule, online promotion, and marketing their music at shows with an admirable dedication to reaching new people on a daily basis.
-Their music video for “Goodnight, Goodbye” was featured in over 1,100 Journeys stores in March 2016 which saw a spike in the band’s social media gaining them over 10,000 views on their video via their YouTube channel and over 30,000 Twitter followers.
+The EP was released via Antique Records on December 11, 2015.
+The band has seen success through a steady show schedule, online marketing, and their dedication to a fully inclusive and fan focused mentality.
+Their music video for fan favorite , “Goodnight, Goodbye”, was featured in over 1,100 Journeys stores in March 2016 which saw a spike in the band’s social media gaining them over 10,000 views on their video via their YouTube channel and over 30,000 Twitter followers.

 “Westward means a lot to me,” states singer Tyler Courtney.
 “It was a chance for us to go out of our comfort zones and do something different.
 We learned so much from the writing, recording, and travel that ensued with the creation of the EP.
 It changed the way we thought about music, and I will always appreciate it for that.”

-The band spent time in Nashville recording songs with Will Pugh of Cartel.
-This album was released on May 26th of 2017 and is titled 'somethingreal.'.
+In November of 2016 the band spent time in Nashville recording songs with Will Pugh of Cartel.
+The 5 track EP, stylized ‘somethingreal.’, released on May 26th, 2017.
+The band toured heavily during the EPs release including tours throughout much of the midwest and east coast.
 They've opened for Metro Station, I See Stars, Escape the Fate, Hawthorne Heights, The Red Jumpsuit Apparatus, Secondhand Serenade, Cute Is What We Aim For, Icon for Hire, and Assuming We Survive.
-The band is sure to make its mark and are destined for success through their patience and perseverance.

 “Everyone knows about pop-punk, but what do you know about the genre’s lesser known cousin, punk-pop?
 Louisville, Kentucky, four-piece Before The Streetlights falls smack dab into that punk-pop category—the vibe of their new song, “Goodnight, Goodbye” is straight pop-rock, but the energy the band brings to it (not to mention the exciting vocal tradeoffs) are straight out of a punk show.
 It’s like a lighter version of Hit The Lights, or if you remember the mid-2000s at all, sonic brethren of SoCal’s Over It.” - Substream Magazine